chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

 ## Still creative, on occasion

 <p data-about="creative">
-When I'm not doing client work, <strong>I like to create designs</strong> that might look good on a t-shirt — still getting those creative juices flowing!
+When inspiration strikes, <strong>I like to create designs</strong> that might look good on a t-shirt — still getting those creative juices flowing!
 You can check all those out in the <a href="/designs/">Designs "Shop"</a> if you're interested; it's got lots of dev-related designs, and a few <em class="about-emoji" data-emoji="🌴">'80s aesthetics</em> (my favourite!).
-I also geek out on video games from time to time and enjoy movies, so if you want to make my day, a movie quote might work (or puns — <em>I really love puns</em>).
+I also to play a video games from time to time and enjoy movies, so if you want to make my day, a movie quote might work (or puns — <em>I really love puns</em>).
 You might like to know that <a href="/fonts/">I've created some typefaces</a> — I consider myself a font nerd and will (try to) recognise the font used for every logo until my last breath.
 </p>

 <p class="about-quotebox">They used frickin’ Helvetica again!
 They can’t keep getting away with it!</p>

 {% include 'components/about/vhs.njk' %}

 I am also a music enthusiast!
-I listen to a lot of things, however rock- and electronica-oriented styles provide most of my auditory relaxation.
+I listen to a lot of things, however rock- and electronica-oriented styles take up most of my playlists.
 I have a project called [Chronoise](https://chronoise.com) for my mediocre musical musings that I haven't actively worked on in years but it sounds neat to say you write music.
 I need to get back into that because *synthesisers are incredibly fun*.
 Plus, my guitar skills are lacking, computers help me feel competent!

 ## About me, not my marketable skills